How to protect your privacy online

 Use private mode

-When you visit a website, you leave behind yourself a footprint.
-It can by your IP address or/and cookies.
-Cookies files are stored on your local computer.
+When you visit a website, you leave a trace of yourself in the form of your IP address and cookies.
+These files are stored on your local computer.
 Depending on how many websites you visit, they can store small or large amounts of data.
-This enables websites to provide information and content tailored to your needs.
+This allows websites to deliver information and content tailored to your needs.n about my “almost” anonymity.

 tryb prywatny

-If you are logged into your Gmail or FB account, a site that uses Google Analytics or Facebook’s Pixel can acquire additional data about you.
-When you enable private mode in a browser, you can “start using the Internet from scratch”.
-This is the first and easiest thing you can do to make your Internet usage a little more anonymous.
-All temporary files, saved data, cookies, etc., are deleted when you close this mode.
-Thus you will be logged out from everywhere when you finish using it.
-Of course, using the private mode while you are logged in to your Google account, using Chromium, or using the same IP address won’t help us.
-Mainly because Google knew your IP address before and still knows who dealing with.
-If we log into our Google account, all our data are still on a platter.
+If you are signed in to your Gmail or Facebook account, a site that uses Google Analytics or Facebook Pixel may collect additional information about you.
+Enabling private mode allows you to “start over” every time you turn it on.
+This is the first and easiest thing you can do to make your web browsing a little more anonymous.
+All temporary files, cached data, cookies, etc. will be deleted when you exit this mode, and you will be logged out when you exit.
+Of course, using private mode while logged into a Google Account, using Chroma, or having the same IP address won’t do much good.
+This is mainly because Google already knew your IP address and still knows who you are, and when you are logged into a Google account, all of our information is still being served up on a platter.

-You may have come across many times where Facebook shows you an ad for a new laptop you searched on Google the day before, or YouTube knows what video you have watched on your new phone.
-Cookies files can be used to create a unique fingerprint from the data collected by your browser.
+You’ve probably noticed Facebook showing you an ad for a new laptop that you searched for on Google the day before, or YouTube knowing that you watched videos about a new phone.
+These cookies can be used to create a unique fingerprint based on data collected by your browser.

-Browsing and searching for information in private mode help you avoid this.
-All modern browsers have a private browsing feature, even on mobile.
-Of course, ISPs may still be able to track all browsing activity, but the data on our local machine will be much more secure.
+Browsing and searching for information in private mode largely avoids this.
+All modern browsers have a private browsing feature, even on mobile phones.
+Of course, ISPs can still track all browsing activity, but the data on our local machine will be much safer.

 Stop using Google, Yahoo and Bing

-In the extreme case if you can’t change to another search engine, log into your Google account, click on the “Data and Personalization” option, turn off ad personalization, YouTube history, and storing your location.
-Digging deeper into your account, you’ll also find a history of searches, pages, what you’re doing, some information about your phone, or brands that are tracking your activity in your Google account (you can block them one by one).
+In the extreme case that you can’t switch to another search engine, sign in to your Google account, click on the “Data and personalization” option, and turn off ad personalization, YouTube history, and location storage.
+If you dig deeper into your account, you’ll also find your search history, visited sites and phone information, as well as brands that track your activity in your Google Account (you can block them one at a time).

 Stop using certain tools

 Gmail can read every email we send and receive.
-Google’s Office apps and competitor Office365 can scan everything we write.
-DropBox, on the other hand, opens and analyzes what you send.
-All three of companies I mentioned (among of others like Facebook, Yahoo, YouTube, Skype, AOL), according to documents revealed by Snowden, cooperated with programs for mass monitoring and surveillance of people.
+Google’s Office apps and rival Office 365 can scan everything we write.
+Dropbox, on the other hand, opens and analyzes what you send.
+All three of the companies mentioned above (among many others, e.g., Facebook, Yahoo, YouTube, Skype, AOL) have collaborated in mass surveillance and human surveillance programs, according to documents revealed by Snowden.

 Hide your IP and location

-Another important and simple thing you can do is to hide your IP address.
-If someone has access to it, they can easily determine the server’s geographic location that serves that address and get your approximate position.
+Another important and easy thing you can do is to hide your IP address.
+If someone has access to it, they can easily determine the geographic location of the server serving that address and get a rough idea of where you are.

-I remember how we used the IP address database when we were developing the application, which allowed us to locate a street where a user was on.
+I remember when we were developing the application, we used databases of IP addresses that allowed us to locate the user on practically any street.

 VPN

-To hide the IP address, you can, for example, use a Virtual Private Network (VPN).
-A VPN is a private, encrypted network that “tunnels” your connection to the websites you use and thus “masks” your IP address.
+One way to hide your IP address is to use a virtual private network (VPN).
+A VPN is an encrypted network that “tunnels” your connection to the sites you use, thus “masking” your real location.

-For this purpose, you can (if you don’t already use it), completely free of charge, switch to the Opera browser (it’s a kind of Chromium, devoid of tracking elements ) (edit: due to the growing controversy over the Chinese takeover) Firefox browser and use its built-in VPN mechanism (but I’d be careful about what information I’m looking).
+To do this, if you don’t already use one, you can switch to the Opera browser (it’s a kind of Chromium without the tracking elements) (edit: not recommended due to the growing controversy over the Chinese takeover), Firefox, or Brave for free, and use their built-in VPN mechanisms (though again, I’d be cautious about the information I’m looking for at the time).

-Getting back to the topic, I personally recommend using a dedicated VPN solution provider (just don’t use the one from Google!).
-You can find their comparison here.
-Personally, I use ProtonVPN (there is also a free version, but it doesn’t give you all the possibilities), which besides traffic masking itself, automatically blocks tracking scripts, ads, and servers with malware.
-Additionally, it protects DNS queries.
-By redirecting them through an encrypted tunnel and avoiding external providers, it prevents the disclosure of network activity due to query leaks.
-DNS (Domain Name System) is what makes browsing the Internet so easy.
-Its job is to translate the page names that you type into your browser into IP addresses.
-In other words, DNS translates long, complicated webserver names into human language.
-And, of course, the other way around as well.
-Thanks to that, you can type trojanczyk.eu and not 95.216.2.43 in your browser.
-As a curiosity, I will mention the fact that Google also promotes its own DNS servers as fast and reliable, which I cannot disagree with.
-However, before using them, we should ask ourselves why they do it and do we really want to share with them everything, even that we don’t even search in Google.
+It also protects DNS queries by routing them through an encrypted tunnel and bypassing third-party providers, preventing network activity from being exposed through query leaks.
+DNS, or Domain Name System, is what makes browsing the Internet so easy.
+Its job is to translate the names of the sites you type into your browser into IP addresses.
+In other words, DNS translates long, complicated web server names into human language, and vice versa.
+So you can type trojanczyk.pl into your browser instead of 95.216.2.43.
+As an interesting side note, I would like to mention that Google also promotes its own DNS servers as fast and reliable, which we can’t disagree with.
+But before we use them, we should ask ourselves why they do it, and whether we really want to share everything we don’t even search for on Google, but get from another source.

 Proton VPN

-It is also worth installing this service on the smarthphone we use.
+It is also worth installing this service on the mobile phones we use.

 TOR

-In addition to VPN, you can also use the TOR (The Onion Router – a network of virtual tunnels) network to browse the Internet anonymously.
-TOR prevents analysis of network traffic and consequently provides users with almost anonymous access to Internet resources.
-Browsing the Internet with TOR is similar to simultaneously using hundreds of different proxy servers randomized periodically.
-Using it is completely free and super simple.
-TOR uses cryptography and multilayering encryption on the messages sent and becouse of that it ensuring the confidentiality of data transmission.
+You can also use the TOR network (The Onion Router – a network of virtual tunnels) to browse the Internet anonymously.
+This network prevents network traffic analysis, allowing users to access Internet resources almost anonymously.
+Browsing the Internet with TOR active is similar to using hundreds of different proxies simultaneously, which are randomized periodically.
+It is completely free and very easy to use.
+TOR uses cryptography, a multi-layered encryption of transmitted messages, to ensure the confidentiality of data transmission.

-To enjoy the benefits of this network, you can use the TOR web browser or switch to the modern Brave browser (it’s Chromium, without the tracking scripts), which has TOR support included in the package.
+To enjoy the benefits of this network, you can use the TOR web browser or switch to the modern Brave browser (Chrome, without tracking scripts), which includes support for the TOR network.

 Brave z trybem TOR

-Interestingly, the TOR is a network that gives access to the Dark Net (part of the Deep Web) and its resources.
-It’s a deliberately hidden part of the Internet that can only be viewed using special software (such as the aforementioned browser).
-But I’ll write about that some other time.
-And once you’ve connected to this network, you can look at the Wiki hidden from the world (without the TOR network, you won’t see anything).
+Interestingly, the TOR network is a network that provides access to the Dark Net (part of the Deep Web) and its resources.
+This is a deliberately hidden part of the Internet’s resources that can only be accessed with special software (such as the browser mentioned above).
+But I will write about that at another time.
+And as soon as you connect to this network, you can take a look at the wiki hidden from the world (without the TOR network you won’t see anything).

 Change your email provider